wmhilton-stoplight/platform-docs/2.-workspaces/configure-git/a.configuring-git.md

 ## Git for Studio Desktop

-For Stoplight Studio Desktop users, see the [Git for Studio Desktop](./j.git-studio-desktop.md) page for details on how work with Git projects.
+For Stoplight Studio Desktop users, see the [Git for Studio Desktop](./j.git-studio-desktop.md) page for details on how to work with Git projects.